danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 where $$A$$ is the adjacency matrix of the graph, and $$D$$ is the diagonal degree matrix.

-While finding the optimal minCUT is a NP-hard problem, there exist relaxations that can find near-optimal solutions in polynomial time.
+While finding the optimal minCUT is an NP-hard problem, there exist relaxations that can find near-optimal solutions in polynomial time.
 These relaxations, however, are still very expensive and are not able to generalize to unseen samples.

 ## MinCUT pooling

 ![Embeddings]({{ site.url }}/images/2019-07-25/GNN_pooling.png)

 The idea behind minCUT pooling is to take a continuous relaxation of the minCUT problem and implement it as a GNN layer with a custom loss function.
 By minimizing the custom loss, the GNN learns to find minCUT clusters on any given graph and aggregates the clusters to reduce the graph's size.
-At the same time, because the layer can be used as a part of a larger architecture, any other loss that is being minimized during training will influence the clusters found by the minCUT layer, making them optimal for the particular task at hand.
+At the same time, because the layer can be used as a part of a larger architecture, any other loss that is being minimized during training will influence the clusters found by MinCutPool, making them optimal for the particular task at hand.

 At the core of minCUT pooling there is a MLP, which maps the node features $$\mathbf{X}$$ to a __continuous__ cluster assignment matrix $$\mathbf{S}$$ (of size $$N \times K$$):